SMLaursen/SBT/README.md

 ## Further work
 * Attempt to interact with real 3rd party lending pools, DEXs and yield protocol.
-* Take spreads and potential lack of liquidity into consideration when interacting with the DEX
+* Take spreads and potential lack of liquidity into consideration when interacting with the DEX and Lending Pool
 * Model interest rates in the lending pool, and take these into consideration when interacting with it.
 * Make support for partial liquidations in the lending pool
 * Improve the MRM bookkeeping to only rebalance what's necessary, instead of rebalancing everything